ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Prix: "This will sting a bit at first, but should go numb right after"<br>
 Shemeshea: \*nods\*<br>

 Sting?
 Probably feels cool after a laceration with...ohh there was some acid.
 Definitely should be cooler.
-According the her gene-nexus data, she has cells which neutralize foreign acid....incredible.
+According the her gene-nexus data, her body creates cells which can neutralize foreign acid.
+Her Sedra body is a piece of art, rendered for the life of a legionate.

 Prix: "Your wound was a deep laceration, do you know what hit you?"<br>
 Shemeshea: "A flyer, with a talon"<br>